stensdens/boston-housing-price-predictor/README.md

 Architectural Overview
 ![Architecture Diagram](architecture.png "Architecture Diagram")

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:

 * Project running on Azure App Service

+Login into azure and open your Azure Cloud Shell

+Create a ssh key and add it to your github account

+Then clone the project

+build it executing make all

 * Project cloned into Azure Cloud Shell
 ![](screenshots/1_Setup-Cloud-Shell_Git_Clone.png)

 * Passing tests that are displayed after running the `make all` command from the `Makefile`